Overview

 Conducted a two-part moderated usability study of the redesigned experience with 12 participants; 6 iOS users and 6 Android users all of whom had accounts with real estate platforms.

-For part one, users were asked to create an account with Rocket, set up a few Saved Searches and save at least 12 homes.
+For part one, we performed a usability test of the prototype and when no issues were found we pushed a version and asked users to set up a few Saved Searches and save at least 12 homes.
 They then used the app naturally over the course of a month.

 In part two, we conducted one-on-one interviews to gather in-depth feedback based on their real-world use.